-Along some bay shorelines where oysters are abundant it is common to have oyster shells reworked by waves and currents and deposited alongshore.
+One of the most common shoreline designations occurs along bay shorelines where oysters are abundant and the shells have been reworked by waves and currents and deposited alongshore.
 In most instances these shores consist of shell berms (6A).
-If the shell is deposited on the seaward side of an erosional clay bluff or scarp, then the shore is classified as 2A/6A.
-Locally the shell is reworked during storms and deposited as a washover terrace on a marshy clay platform landward of the clay scarp.
-These shorelines are classified as 6A/2A to reflect a shell terrace landward of the scarp.
-Where the shell has been deposited on a marsh, it is designated 10A/6A to recognize the marsh that lies landward of the shell washover terrace.
-Locally, all three types are recognized (10A/6A/2A)(Figure 16).
-Examples of these types occur on the mainland shore of East Galveston Bay.
+Where the shell has been deposited on a marsh, it is designated 10A/6A to recognize the marsh that lies landward of the shell berm (Figure 15).
+Examples of these types occur on the bay shore of Matagorda Peninsula.